bivex/Masma/README.md

 * parsing a directory recursively and ignoring non-MASM files
 * extracting a stable structural model with includes, constants, variables, segments, structs, macros, procedures, and labels
 * reporting syntax diagnostics for unbalanced `PROC/ENDP`, `STRUCT/ENDS`, `MACRO/ENDM`, and structured flow directives
-* extracting structured control flow from MASM procedures that use `.IF/.ELSEIF/.ELSE/.ENDIF`, `.WHILE/.ENDW`, and `.REPEAT/.UNTIL`
+* extracting structured control flow from MASM procedures that use `.IF/.ELSEIF/.ELSE/.ENDIF`, `.WHILE/.ENDW`, `.REPEAT/.UNTIL`, recovered `cmp/je` switch chains, and MASM `loop`-counted loops
 * generating HTML Nassi-Shneiderman diagrams for one MASM file or for a directory bundle

 ## Architecture